 Johnsonburg is a very small borough located in the state of Pennsylvania.
-With a population of 2,359 people and just one neighborhood, Johnsonburg is the 587th largest community in Pennsylvania.
-Johnsonburg has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 2,329 people and just one neighborhood, Johnsonburg is the 587th largest community in Pennsylvania.
+Johnsonburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Johnsonburg is a blue-collar town, with 46.23% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Johnsonburg is generally considered to be a blue-collar town.
+46.23% of the Johnsonburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Johnsonburg is a borough of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Johnsonburg who work in community and social services (6.94%), management occupations (6.42%), and office and administrative support (6.24%).

 Johnsonburg is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Johnsonburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.48% of adults 25 and older in Johnsonburg have a college degree.
+In terms of college education, Johnsonburg is nearly on par with the US average for all cities of 21.84%: 20.48% of adults 25 and older in Johnsonburg have a bachelor's degree or advanced degree.

 The per capita income in Johnsonburg in 2022 was $30,115, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $120,460 for a family of four.
 However, Johnsonburg contains both very wealthy and poor people as well.